Skip to main content

 E. If an employee plans to return to work earlier than expected by the department, the employee shall provide the department with two business days' notice where feasible.

-F. Employees returning from approved family and medical leave within the provisions of this policy shall be restored to their original or equivalent positions with equivalent pay, benefits, and other employment unless the employee would not otherwise have been employed at the time reinstatement is requested.
+F. Employees returning from approved family and medical leave within the provisions of this policy shall be restored to their original or equivalent positions with equivalent pay, benefits, and other employment terms unless the employee would not otherwise have been employed at the time reinstatement is requested.

 1. An employee offered an equivalent position who chooses to decline the position waives any rights to reinstatement.